Hong Kong Basic Law Drafting Committee: Interpretation of Basic Law

 The provision for the interpretation of the Basic Law was also debated.
-Although the Sino-British Joint Declaration provides that the powers of the final adjudication would lie with the HKSAR courts, in the concept of the PRC authorities, adjudication did not include interpretation, which under the PRC Constitution was a responsibility of the National People's Congress Standing Committee (NPCSC).
+Although the Sino-British Joint Declaration provides that the powers of the final adjudication would lie with the HKSAR courts, in the concept of the PRC authorities, adjudication did not include interpretation, which under the Chinese Constitution was a responsibility of the National People's Congress Standing Committee (NPCSC).
 Martin Lee argued that the power of interpretation should be vested in the Hong Kong courts, not the NPCSC as the original draft of the Basic Law had provided.
 A compromise was struck whereby the power to interpret those provisions which concerned the autonomy of the region was to the delegated to the HKSAR by the NPCSC.
 The Hong Kong courts were also excluded from their purview any executive acts of the central government by a provision in the original drafts.
 Lee regarded this as a major derogation from the principle of the rule of law.